Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 electric field.
 Thus, the Gauss's law, div{\textbf E}=4\pi q, must be used for correction because finite errors accumulate in the divergence term.
-That is the reason why the longitudinal electric field must be solved in the discrete coordinate space in any method.
+That is why the longitudinal electric field must be solved in the discrete coordinate space.
 But, the relativistic formulae of velocity and momeutum /vec{v}= \vec{p}/(sqrt(m^2 +(px^2 +py^2 +pz^2)/c^2)) is valid
 in the nanoscale cases (Ref.
 1 and Ref.
 2).